BigDataRepublic/data-modelling/presentation/slidev/slides.md

 2. Determine dimensions (attributes and descriptions around a fact)
 3. Create mart - which we want our end users to interact with more

-💡 The combination of a fact table with several dimension tables is called the start schema
+💡 The combination of a fact table with several dimension tables is called the star schema

 ---

 # Facts

 | Date       | CampaignName | Impressions | Clicks | Conversions | Spend |
 |------------|--------------|-------------|--------|-------------|-------|